writememe/blog.danielteycheney.com/content/posts/blog-automation-part-three.md

 - Flexible extension system, so that you can enforce an editorial writing style
 - Easy-to-install and comes in a standalone binary, supported on multiple platforms

-The Github documentation for Vale has a [functionality table](https://github.com/errata-ai/vale/#functionality) which explains it benefits against alternatives.
+The GitHub documentation for Vale has a [functionality table](https://github.com/errata-ai/vale/#functionality) which explains it benefits against alternatives.

-We will now go through the components which comprise the Vale linting checks.
+I will now go through the components which comprise the Vale linting checks.

 #### Vale Components